-The Wilderness Advanced First Aid (WAFA) course is for those who travel hours away from help with limited resources.
+Wilderness Advanced First Aid (WAFA) is an entry-level course for outdoor adventurers and outdoor professionals who travel hours away from help with limited resources.

 Learning outcomes